 During the First Week

 Stay home as much as possible during the first week after your rhinoplasty.
-Dr. Glasgold typically sees patients six to seven days following their surgery, so expect to have a follow-up visit about a week after your rhinoplasty.
+Dr. Glasgold, an experienced rhinoplasty surgeon new jersey, typically sees patients six to seven days following their surgery, so expect to have a follow-up visit about a week after your rhinoplasty.

 During your first follow-up visit, the surgeon will remove the splint and examine your nose to make sure it’s healing well.
 By this point, you might still have some swelling but bruising should be considerably diminished.